 Months of entry

 This masters degree provides a valuable opportunity to gain an advanced understanding of a range of fields in psychology, including cognitive, social, forensic and counselling psychology.
 You'll develop critical appraisal skills in the evaluation of psychology research and practice.
 You also gain an understanding of the reciprocal relationship psychological research has with medicine, public policy, public opinion and the media.
-Completing this rigourous masters degree will enable you to source, select and review psychological research independently, evaluate its relevance for complex real life issue/cases, assess its validity, and clearly communicate your findings to academic and non-academic audiences.
+Completing this rigorous masters degree will enable you to source, select and review psychological research independently, evaluate its relevance for complex real life issue/cases, assess its validity, and clearly communicate your findings to academic and non-academic audiences.

 Fees and funding